Esri/arcgis-maps-sdk-java-samples/symbology/custom-dictionary-style/README.md

 ## Use case

 When symbolizing geoelements in your map, you may need to convey several pieces of information with a single symbol.
 You could try to symbolize such data using a unique value renderer, but as the number of fields and values increases, that approach becomes impractical.
-With a dictionary renderer you can build each symbol on-the-fly, driven by one or more attribute values, and handle a nearly infinite number of unique combinations.
+With a dictionary renderer, you can build each symbol on-the-fly, driven by one or more attribute values, and handle a nearly infinite number of unique combinations.

 ## How to use the sample